TritonDataCenter/node-manta/docs/man/mjob.md

 `-b, --batch size`
   When adding inputs, add them in batches of size.

-`-c, --count num_reducers`
+`--count num_reducers`
   Use num_reducers in the reduce phase.

+`--disk disk`
+  Override the OS quota, and use the specified amount of disk in the next phase.
+  This option is specified in gigabytes.

-`-d, --dram memory`
+`--memory memory`
-  Override the default reducer OS size, and use the specified amount of DRAM in reduce phases.
+  Override the OS size, and use the specified amount of DRAM in the next phase.
+  This option is specified in megabytes.

 `-f, --file file`
   Read job description from file.

+`--init path`
+  Specifies an asset to make available in the compute zone that runs *before* the exec command.
+This is useful for setup, etc.

 `-m, --map command`
   Specifies a map phase.